Best Practices for Registering an x402 Service

 }

-1. An accepts array with real chain details
+1. Payment options with real chain details

 3. Input and output schemas